aitorgus/aitorgus/README.md

 # Welcome to my personal GitHub account 🤗

-My name is Aitor Camacho and I´m front end developer 👋
+My name is Aitor  👋

 ## About me
-I´m a Computer Engineer and Frontend Developer, living and coding in Málaga, Spain.
-I’m currently learning Javascript and React.
+I´m a Computer Engineer , living and coding in Málaga, Spain.
+I’m currently learning Javascript and React, in addition toI am in the process of getting certified in "Azure Solutions Architect Expert" and AWS Cloud Practitioner .
 I love learning new things, workout , reading, and video games.

 ## I'm familiar with...
 + JavaScript